 Ingredients

-• 2 medium sweet potatoes, peeled and chopped into chunks
+• 2 sweet potatoes, peeled and chopped into chunks, medium

 Instructions

-• Trim the ends and remove the outer leaves of the Brussels sprouts.
-Peel and chop the sweet potatoes into similar-sized chunks.
+• Trim the ends and remove any loose outer leaves from the Brussels sprouts.

 • Place the Brussels sprouts and sweet potatoes in a large mixing bowl.

-• Spread the seasoned vegetables in a single layer on a large baking tray.
+• Spread the vegetables in a single layer on a large baking sheet.

-• Roast for 45 minutes, stirring halfway through, until tender and lightly browned.
+• Roast for 45 minutes, stirring halfway through, until crisp at the edges and tender inside.

 Author: Gina Dickson